Antistasi-Ultimate-Community/modset_generator/README.md

 ## "modsets"
 Can be an array of modsets (in modsets.json).
 For example, ["rhs", "3cbf", "3cbbaf"]

-If set to "random" it will choose 1 modset out of all the modsets.
+~~If set to "random" it will choose 1 modset out of all the modsets.~~ This has been deprecated in favour of below.

 If set to "random_multiple" it will choose random factions from all available modsets.